15 Quick and Easy No-Cook Lunch Ideas

 What You Need: Chicken breast, grapes, green onion, dijon mustard, pecans, plain Greek yogurt

-What You Need: Leftover chicken and brown rice from last night's dinner, red cabbage, shredded carrots, edamame, mandarin oranges, lettuce of your choice (we use romaine), and boom you’re all set!
-Top it all off with a quick dressing make from peanut butter, low-sodium soy sauce, white vinegar, crushed red pepper flakes, and a splash of water
+What You Need: Chicken, brown rice, red cabbage, shredded carrots, edamame, mandarin oranges, lettuce of your choice, homemade dressing (peanut butter, low-sodium soy sauce, white vinegar, crushed red pepper flakes, and a splash of water)

 We love this colorful salad; it's filled with protein, fiber, and delicious savory flavors.
 Thanks to the protein from the chicken and edamame you'll be sure to stay full until it's time to eat again.
 Protein isn't the only macronutrient that will help curb your hunger cravings.
 You can also thank fiber.
 Brown rice has almost double the amount of fiber compared to white rice.
 And when you eat fiber-rich foods, your daily energy will increase, along with your ability to lose weight.

 - – 11 Best Ramen Recipes To Make This Winter